I-CorDes - Second session: (RE)CONSTRUCTION_go_up_inhabit

 Carles Congost is a visual artist.
 His work revolves around the construction of personality and codes of conduct, also characterized by the reworking of cinematographic, photographic and musical stereotypes.
 His work is developed in accordance with different disciplines -video, photography, sound and drawing- incorporating in turn a classic and ironic treatment of the image.
 Since the mid-90s, the artist has carried out, in parallel, composition and music production tasks under the alias of The Congosound.

-He has exhibited individually and collectively in some of the most important national and international centers, biennials and museums, such as Espacio Uno / MNCARS (Museo Nacional Centro de Arte Reina Sofía), Madrid; Palais de Tokyo, Paris; Espai 13 / Fundació Miró, Barcelona; PS1 / MOMA, New York; Manifesta 11, Zurich; Carrillo Gil, Mexico DF; 50th Venice Biennale, Italy; Fabra i Coats, Barcelona; Hamburger Bahnoff, Berlin; Casal Solleric, Palma de Mallorca; IMMA (Irish Museum of Modern Art), Dublin, etc. Currently, two monographic exhibitions of the artist can be visited at La Casa Encendida (Madrid) and DA2 (Salamanca).
+He has exhibited individually and collectively in some of the most important national and international centers, biennials and museums, such as Espacio Uno / MNCARS (Museo Nacional Centro de Arte Reina Sofía), Madrid; Palais de Tokyo, Paris; Espai 13 / Fundació Miró, Barcelona; PS1 / MOMA, New York; Manifesta 11, Zurich; Carrillo Gil, Mexico DF; 50th Venice Biennale, Italy; Fabra i Coats, Barcelona; Hamburger Bahnoff, Berlin; Casal Solleric, Palma de Mallorca; IMMA (Irish Museum of Modern Art), Dublin, etc. Two monographic exhibitions of the artist were in 2021 at La Casa Encendida (Madrid) and DA2 (Salamanca).